Skip to main content

 Build a strong brand campaign

 Having a media strategy that reaches local, trade, and business press can help amplify the company’s story and growth trajectory while also laying the groundwork for better-informed media coverage post-IPO.
-As the company approaches its first public earnings cycle and begins to execute on the growth plans outlined during the IPO process, engaging with media who are already familiar with the company can help reinforce and solidify the narrative you want investors to internalize. —Jeff Grossman, Solebury Strategic Communications
+As the company approaches its first public earnings cycle and begins to execute on the growth plans outlined during the IPO process, engaging with media that are already familiar with the company can help reinforce and solidify the narrative you want investors to internalize. —Stephanie Knight, Head of Corporate Communications, Solebury Strategic Communications

 Here’s the first task for your dream team to tackle: building a strong brand campaign strategy to generate hype around your company (and your upcoming IPO).
 This campaign should highlight the track records of your founders and leaders, which helps build credibility and attract investors.